 While attending Chapman, Daniel started interning for the Orange County Register as a community blogger covering West Orange.
 As a senior, he obtained an internship grant from California Newspaper Publishers Association to report on cities in North Orange County from the OC Register’s Anaheim Bureau.
 In October 2012, he was hired as a staff writer covering Orange and Villa Park.

-Since leaving the Register in March 2015, Daniel has written for Law360, The Foothills Sentry, The Newport Beach Independent, and Los Angeles Times Community News.
-He also overhauled the Sentry’s digital operations as its web editor and social media manager.
+Since leaving the Register in 2015, Daniel has written for Law360, The Foothills Sentry, The Newport Beach Independent, The Laguna Beach Independent, Los Angeles Times Community News, Behindthebadge.com, The War Horse, and Military.com.
+He currently serves as executive editor of The Laguna Beach Independent.

-Daniel lives in Long Beach with his wife, Hannah Fry, who is also an Orange County-based journalist.
+Daniel lives in Irvine with his wife, Hannah Fry, who is also an Orange County-based journalist.